claytoncollie/tracking-code-for-google-analytics/README.md

 Google Analytics Tracking Code is a simple, lightweight WordPress plugin for inserting your Google Analytics tracking code.
 The plugin does one thing and one thing only; prints the standard Google Analytics tacking script to the `<head>` of your website.
 To insert your tracking  code ID, navigate to Settings > General and then scroll to the bottom of the page.

+### Getting Started

+1. Upload `google-analytics-tracking-code` to the `/wp-content/plugins/` directory
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Navigate to Settings > General > scroll to the bottom of the page
+4. Insert your tracking code ID
+5. Save your changes

+### Composer

+`composer require claytoncollie/google-analytics-tracking-code`

 ### Filters

 If you want to set the tracking code ID without using the wp-admin user interface, use the filter below.